RSS

 • Lower connection costs - services are virtualized and do not require dedicated hardware

-• Using COTS equipment (standard x86 architecture hardware)
+• Use of COTS equipment (standard x86 architecture equipment)

-• Reduce or completely cancel visits to the client to connect additional services
+• Reduction or complete cancellation of visits to the client to connect additional services

-• Access to Services in 24/7 mode even when the customer moves
+• Access to the Services in 24/7 mode even when the client moves

-• Reduce time to connect a new client and add new services
+• Reduced time for both connecting a new client and adding new services

 • Lower operating costs